LeonBroseliske/CFC/README.md

 	cfc6.sh findip <IPv6_address_range>

 Searches the firewalls if the given IP(range) is already part of an added rule, might be a bit slow on large firewalls for IPV6 (~25 sec. for searching 500 ip ranges per server).
 IPv4 uses prefix matching on the binary form of the IP instead which is roughly 500% faster, this is also used for the precheck and protectedranges features.

+ipsethostinit:

+	cfc.sh ipsethostinit <server_name>

+Adds a IPSET list to the specified host and an iptables rule referring to it using the parameters defined in the cfc.cfg.
+This only needs to be done once before adding firewall rules.

 last: